vuesence/sliding-header/README.md

 </style>
 ```

+Each `template` contains code for corresponding header / top navigation bar

-Two props - `threshold-hide` and `threshold-open` - define vertical scrolling thresholds for hiding the first and opening the second headers.
+Two props - `threshold-hide` and `threshold-open` - define vertical scrolling thresholds for hiding the first and opening the second header.

 It is possible to use just one header - either the first or the second.
-Just omit one of the templates
+Just omit one of the `templates`

+`sliding-header` CSS class selector is shared by both headers, `.first-header` and `.second-header` are dedicated.

+`.sliding-header.hidden`'s `top` property should be maximum of headers' `height` with "-" sign.

-You can play with `transition`, `opacity` and other CSS properties to adjust the animation to your needs
+You can play with `height`, `transition`, `opacity` and other CSS properties to adjust the animation to your needs.

 ## Demo